 The Pollyanna view of all of this bureaucracy is that the US Government has finally recognized the value of blockchain technology and digital assets.
 And while that might mean new limitations for some users, it also might mean many positive things.
 Things such as new wealth for pension plans, increased financial access to the unbanked in the US and around the world, necessary action against dark web crimes, and even the return of lost and stolen cryptocurrency.

-But, Bitcoin also aimed to cut out the middleman.
-Now there are endless projects and digital exchanges profiting from the success of cryptocurrency.
+But, Bitcoin also aimed to cut out the middleman too, and now there are endless projects and digital exchanges profiting from the success of cryptocurrency.
 Things rarely work out the way that they were first intended to.
 We will have to say in the game, and see exactly what new laws come from the 116th Congress.

 Concerns Sparking Controversy

-Policy makers have essentially overlooked Bitcoin and cryptocurrency for the past 10 years.
-But once Facebook’s Libra jumped in, everything changed.
-Congress at that time began to take seriously the power of a decentralized digital currency.
+Bitcoin and cryptocurrency were essential overlooked by policymakers for the past 10 years.
+But once Facebook’s Libra jumped on the cryptocurrency bandwagon, the US Congress started to take seriously the power of a decentralized digital currency.

-The main concern with blockchain legislation is complex.
-Do we really want a free media company in control of a global digital currency?
-(And what are the alternatives?)
+The main concern of regulators being: do we really want a free media company in control of a global digital currency?
 Libra intends to become a decentralized digital currency, but it will begin as a centralized currency.
 There are many important questions to ask of those in charge of the project.

-John D. Rockefeller saw the wrong side of his oil monopoly, and rather quickly saw his assets sliced and diced by his own peers.
-The story ended well for Rockefeller, as it often does for the unbelievably rich.
+John D. Rockafeller saw the wrong side of his oil monopoly, and rather quickly saw his assets sliced and diced by his own peers.
+The story ended well for Rockafeller, as it often does for the unbelievably rich.
 He died a rich philanthropist, and his family several generations later continues to profit from his success.
-But Rockefeller’s oil industry monopoly is a reminder of the real concerns that arise when a central power is in control of the market.
+But Rockafeller’s oil industry monopoly is a reminder of the real concerns that arise when a central power is in control of the market.

 With the burgeoning popularity of cryptocurrency and increased regulations, one wonders how peer-to-peer exchanges will look in the next 3-5 years.